Skip to main content

 • s3:GetObjectRetention

-Users with admin role can access the following resources in the Portworx Backup web console:
+Users with the admin role can access the following resources in the Portworx Backup web console:

-• Can view all user created backups in the Backups page
+• Can view all user-created backups on the Backups page

-• Cannot view all non-Portworx Backup User Management objects
+• Cannot view non-Portworx Backup user management objects

 The access permissions available to a user in case of backup sync are: